 Why do we need positive thinking?

 Your thoughts lead to behaviours, which lead to habits, and habits create your life.
 So, we need positive thinking to instil the habits required to make a success out of life.
 If you are constantly beating yourself up about your lack of intelligence to succeed in the UPSC exams, you will never have the energy to say, wake up early and study.
 You will never have the motivation to study hard because you believe that no matter how hard you study, you will fail.
 So, now because you never inculcated the habits required for your IAS preparation, you will not clear the exam.
-Thoughts, negative or positive, work like a self-fulfilling prophecy.
+Thoughts, negative or positive, work as a self-fulfilling prophecy.

 - Avoid negative talk